Trev-design/k_bach_stats/README.md

     7. Refresh the session
     8. End the session if the user want to end the session
     9. Some session fallbacks with expiry
+    10. Interact with the mailer if there some access to verify

+    ## About mailer_server':'
+    ### mailer should
+    1. Receive some email data
+    2. Should use the right template for the email data
+    3. Send the email securely

     ## Done':'
     ### Component lib setup in auth